 We paddle for 2.5 hours before landing on Vestvåg Island.
 Having successfully crossed the Napp sound we arrive in Ballstad to refuel our bodies on a hot bervage and a light snack.
 Leaving Ballstad after our short break we cross over the mouth of Buksnesfjord.
 This crossing will take us about 30 min. to paddle.
-Once over we will explore the many small islands that lead us to the village of Stamsund where we pass by at low tide so we can ride the rising tide into Rolvsfjord.
+Once over we will explore the many small islands that lead us to the village of Stamsund.

-Today we stretch our legs on the gentle hike over the mountains to Borg.
+Today, we will give our upper body a break and stretch our legs on the gentle hike over the mountains to Borg.
 We hike over the lush green slopes to the Viking Chieftain’s house and relive life in the 9th century on a guided tour of this reconstructed Viking residence.

-Our minivan waits to transport us back to Rolvsfjord for a sauna and tasty supper.
+Our van is here to transport us back to Stamsund tasty supper.